Sebastian Hackl: Career

-At the moment he is a member of the German announcer team and is heard on EuroSport, Sky, ProSieben Maxx and WWE Network.
+Currently, he is a member of the German announcer team and can be heard on EuroSport, Sky, ProSieben Maxx and WWE Network.

-Besides all the above he commentates on MMA events on DAZN too.
+Additionally, he commentates on MMA events on DAZN.

+In September 2023 he competed in his first match after 10 Years on WXW Shortcut.
+In 2024 he modereated the TV total Promi Wrestling, where german celebrities fought side by side with wrestlers like Axel Tischer or Cesaro.